SampsonM/vuex-lesson/README.md

 ## Getters?

+*These aren't initially seen in the demo but can be added with the same syntax as  the actions, state etc*

 ### What are they?

 - Getters are app wide computed functions, they are functions that return some data from the state and are then cached and only update if a dependency changes